pairwise-tech/pairwise/README.md

 ## Authentication

 We use the passport module for defining single-sign-on provider logins with common social account providers like Google, Facebook, and GitHub.
 Authorization through one of these strategies creates a user account which is uniquely identified by the email address.
 After authentication, a user is granted a long-lived `jwt` to stay signed into Pairwise.
-All of the SSO provider logins have mock API implementations in the `external-services` package, which are used when running e2e/Cypress tests.

 To test authentication locally, you will need to run the client and server using `https`, which can be done using the `yarn client|server:https` commands.
 You will also need to adjust relevant environment variables for each of these to `https` where appropriate.

+All of the SSO provider logins have mock API implementations in the `external-services` package, which are used when running e2e/Cypress tests.
+These can be enabled locally by running the external services server and by loading all of the SSO provider environment variables which point to the local external service mock APIs (see `server/sample.env`) when running the application server.

 ## To Rebuild The Database